-Kickoff Event Month 3-5 Site leadership, Centering staff and other clinical team members, and community partners (Steering Committee and others) meet with the CHI implementation team for an immersive introduction to Centering to strengthen buy-in at every level.
+Centering Launch Event Month1-6 Site leadership, Centering staff and other clinical team members, and community partners (Steering Committee and others) meet with the CHI implementation team for an immersive introduction to Centering to strengthen buy-in at every level.
 CHI provides targeted on-site support to finalize implementation and prepare for the successful launch of groups.
-Basic Facilitation Workshop Month 5-6 In a two-day training, facilitator teams explore Centering principles and build essential facilitation and group management skills.
-Groups Start Month 6 Site begins group sessions.
+Centering Facilitation Workshop Month 1-3 In a two-day training, facilitator teams explore Centering principles and build essential facilitation and group management skills.
+Groups Start Month 1-6 Site begins group sessions.
 Typically, a site introduces one new group per month during this period.
-CHI consultants provide assistance through check-in calls and support ongoing group management and data tracking through CenteringCountsTM.
-Data Entry using CenteringCountsTM Begins Month 6 Following the formation and launch of groups, a site records patient demographic, attendance, and outcomes data into the CenteringCountsTM online data system.
-Advanced Facilitation Workshop Months 12-18 Group facilitators who have completed CHI's Basic Facilitation Workshop are invited to attend the Advanced Facilitation Workshop to further hone their facilitation skills with peers.
-Completing the advanced workshop prepares participants for achieving CHI's Certified Centering Facilitator credential.
-13 Site Accreditation Months 12-18 With multiple groups running, a site evaluates progress and receives constructive feedback from its CHI team to strengthen implementation and position the site for long-term success.
+CHI consultants provide assistance through check-in calls and support ongoing group management.
+Site Accreditation Months 7-12 With multiple groups running, a site evaluates progress and receives constructive feedback from its CHI team to strengthen implementation and position the site for long-term success.
+Advanced Facilitation Workshop Months 12-18 Group facilitators who have completed CHI's CenteringFacilitation Workshop are invited to attend the Advanced Facilitation Workshop to further hone their facilitation skills with peers.
+Completing the advanced workshop prepares participants for achieving CHI's Certified Centering Facilitator (CCF) credential.
+16